asaha1/x9115arn/hw/code/1/README.md

 usage: easy_install [options] requirement_or_url ...
    or: easy_install --help

-3. A screen shot of what it looks like to write code in your preferred Python IDE (hint: need to see syntax highlighting).
+<h2>3.
+A screen shot of what it looks like to write code in your preferred Python IDE (hint: need to see syntax highlighting)</h2>
 <img src="ide.png">